🧘 Curs nou de Abheda Yoga

 Padma-Sambhava described the stages of his mystical road as follows:

-I. He read a large number of books about the various religions and philosophies of mankind.
-To hear many spiritual guides who exhibit different spiritual doctrines.
+I. Read a large number of books on the various religions and philosophies of mankind.
+Listen to many spiritual guides who expound different spiritual doctrines.
 To personally experience numerous spiritual lines.

-Ⅱ. Choose one of the many spiritual doctrines studied and give up the rest, as the eagle takes a single sheep from the herd.
+Ⅱ. To choose one of the many spiritual doctrines studied and to give up the rest, as the eagle takes a single sheep from the flock.

 Iii.
-To remain in a modest, humble social condition, without trying to seem important in the eyes of the world, but beyond the insignificant appearance, to allow the mind to soar over worldly powers and glory.
+To remain in a modest, humble social condition, without trying to appear important in the eyes of the world, but beyond the seemingly insignificant, to allow the mind to soar above worldly powers and glory.

 Iv.
-To manifest a state of detachment from all.
-Don’t make any choices between the things you meet.
+To manifest a state of detachment from everything.
+Not making any choices between the things you come across.
 Refrain from any effort to acquire or have something.
 To accept with equal detachment what occurs: wealth or poverty, appreciation or contempt.
-Don’t be grieved or repeat what you have to do, but on the other hand, never be proud of what you’ve accomplished.
+To neither be sad nor to repeat what you still have to do, but on the other hand, never to be proud of what you have achieved.

-V. To look calmly and perfectly detached lysing the contrary opinions and the various manifestations of the activity of beings.
-To understand that this is the nature of things, the inevitable mode of action of each being and to remain calm, perfectly calm.
-To look at the world as if you were on the highest mountain from which you can see the valleys and heights smaller and scattered around.
+V. To look calmly and with perfect detachment at the contrary opinions and the various manifestations of the activity of beings.
+To understand that this is the nature of things, the inevitable mode of action of every being, and to remain calm, perfectly calm.
+To look at the world as if you were on the highest mountain from where you can see the valleys and the lower and scattered heights around.

 You.
 It is said that stage VI cannot be described in words.
 This corresponds to the realization of the “Divine Beatific Void” which, in the Lamaist terminology, is called “inexpressible reality”.